-- (3) The project is located in a city or unincorporated portion of a county for which HCD has designated the city or county, respectively, as pro-housing pursuant Section 65589.9(c) of the Government Code. - (d) Exceeding Minimum Income Restrictions (20 points maximum).
-A project shall receive points in either of the following manners: - (1) 2 points for each full percent that the average affordability of tax credit units is less than 60% of area median income subject to the Gross Rent definition; or - (2) 20 points if the average affordability of tax credit units is less than or equal to 60% of area median income, provided that at least 10% of tax credit units are restricted at or below 30% of area median income and an additional 10% of tax credits units are restricted at or below 50% of area median income, subject to the Gross Rent definition. - (e) Exceeding Minimum Rent Restrictions (10 points maximum).
+(3) The project is located in a city or unincorporated portion of a county for which HCD has designated the city or county, respectively, as pro-housing pursuant Section 65589.9(c) of the Government Code.

+(d) Exceeding Minimum Income Restrictions (20 points maximum).
+A project shall receive points in either of the following manners:

+(1) 2 points for each full percent that the average affordability of tax credit units is less than 60% of area median income subject to the Gross Rent definition; or

+(2) 20 points if the average affordability of tax credit units is less than or equal to 60% of area median income, provided that at least 10% of tax credit units are restricted at or below 30% of area median income and an additional 10% of tax credits units are restricted at or below 50% of area median income, subject to the Gross Rent definition.

+(e) Exceeding Minimum Rent Restrictions (10 points maximum).
 A project shall receive one point for each full percent that the average affordability of tax credit units is more than ten percent (10%) below the average adjusted rental rates of comparable units as demonstrated by each applicable Rent Comparability Matrix.
 This percentage shall be calculated separately for units of each bedroom count, with the results for each unit type weighted relative to the percentage of tax credit units of that type in the project, and the resulting percentage shall be used to determine the final point score.
 In cases where unit sizes of the same unit type vary, the smallest of these units shall be the basis for comparison.
-When family comparables are used in addition to senior comparables (outside the 1-mile radius) points will be calculated using the family comparables. - (f) General Partner and Management Company Experience (10 points maximum). - (1) A project shall receive general partner experience points in one of the following manners:
+When family comparables are used in addition to senior comparables.

+(f) General Partner and Management Company Experience (10 points maximum).

+(1) A project shall receive general partner experience points in one of the following manners:

-(A) The number of general partner experience points for which it is eligible pursuant to Section 10325(c)(1)(A) of the CTCACCTCAC regulations.
+(A) The number of general partner experience points for which it is eligible pursuant to Section 10325(c)(1)(A) of the CTCAC regulations.

-(B) 7 points if the project is a joint venture between an entity which receives - (B) 7 points if the project is a joint venture between an entity which receives maximum general experience points pursuant to Section 10325(c)(1)(A) of the CTCACCTCAC regulations and a BIPOCBIPOC, provided that the partnership agreement (i) allocates a share of the developer fee, cash flow, and net sale proceeds to the BIPOCBIPOC that is equal to or greater than the share to the entity with maximum general experience points and (ii) provides the BIPOCBIPOC Developer an option to purchase the development.
+(B) 7 points if the project is a joint venture between an entity which receives maximum general experience points pursuant to Section 10325(c)(1)(A) of the CTCAC regulations and a BIPOC, provided that the partnership agreement (i) allocates a share of the developer fee, cash flow, and net sale proceeds to the BIPOC that is equal to or greater than the share to the entity with maximum general experience points and (ii) provides the BIPOC Developer an option to purchase the development.

-(C) 7 points if the sole sponsor is a BIPOCBIPOC that (i) is a general partner in at least one Low-Income Housing Tax Credit development that has received a certificate of occupancy, or if a rehabilitation project, completed rehabilitation, within five years of the date of application, (ii) submits the certification from a third party certified public accountant referred to in Section 10325(c)(1)(A)(i) of the CTCACCTCAC regulations for that development, (iii) demonstrates to the satisfaction of the Executive Director adequate in-house or contracted knowledge, skills, experience, and financial capacity to successfully develop, own and operate the proposed project, and (iv) completes training as prescribed by CTCACCTCAC prior to a project's placing in service.
+(C) 7 points if the sole sponsor is a BIPOC that (i) is a general partner in at least one Low-Income Housing Tax Credit development that has received a certificate of occupancy, or if a rehabilitation project, completed rehabilitation, within five years of the date of application, (ii) submits the certification from a third party certified public accountant referred to in Section 10325(c)(1)(A)(i) of the CTCAC regulations for that development, (iii) demonstrates to the satisfaction of the Executive Director adequate in-house or contracted knowledge, skills, experience, and financial capacity to successfully develop, own and operate the proposed project, and (iv) completes training as prescribed by CTCAC prior to a project's placing in service.